IvS-KULeuven/ComboCode/Manual.md

     - Statistical analysis for samples and individual sources, and both resolved and unresolved emission lines

 ## Running ComboCode
-In what follows, you will set up your folder structure (much of which is done automatically) first.
+In what follows, you will set up your folder structure first (much of which is done automatically).
 Then the ComboCode inputfile is described, and, finally, a few simple steps to run a model are given.

 ### Folder setup
 The folder setup for running ComboCode can be split up into three parts: the folders specific to ComboCode, and the two folders for the GASTRoNOoM and MCMax RT codes that must be installed separately.